bendemboski/frisky-girl-farm-api/README.md

 }
 ```

-When TravisCI deploys a successful master build it deploys it to the `stage`
+When TravisCI deploys a successful master build it deploys it to the `prod`
-stage, so `ci/config.stage.json.enc` is an encryped JSON file containing our
+stage, so `ci/credentials.tar.enc` is an encryped tarball containing our
-stage info.
+`prod` deployment info.